filiptomczak/PyFlight/README.md

-Get SMS notification from twillio on cheap flight list from googlesheets, using KIWI fligh price comparer
+Get SMS notification from twillio on cheap flight list from googlesheets, using KIWI flight price comparer